georgdonner/kochbuch/README.md

 # GeorgsRecipes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+This project uses a MEAN stack (MongoDB, Express, Angular, Node.js) and the front-end was generated using the [Angular CLI](https://cli.angular.io/).

+## Prerequisites
+* Node.js and NPM
+* Angular CLI globally installed (`npm install -g @angular/cli`)
+* Node server watching tool, for example Nodemon (`npm install -g nodemon`)

+## Set up environment variables
+Create a file named `.env` at the root of the project and put `MONGODB_URI=mongodb://whateveryourmongodburiis` in there.
+Then go to **_src/app/environments_** and change `filestackKey` to whatever your API key is.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng build --watch` and `nodemon server` in two separate terminals for a dev server.
+Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

 ## Further help